Thomsch/tellina_user_experiment/experiment_design_doc.md

       the interface directory itself.**
     - For example, the interface does not prevent or protect the user from running `rm -rf $HOME`.
-- Enforcement of logging tool (specifically browser history logging).
+- How to enforce logging tool (specifically browser history logging)?
+  - Should the tutorial check that?
+Should the initial config check that?
 - Should we limit the number of resets and commands?
+  - Why?
+How many?

 ## Acknowledgements
 - Some of the code used for the infrastructure was imported and modified from